-Natural Water Sanctuary (Water Resource Cultivation/ Preserving Biodiversity) Natural Water Sanctuary Initiative - For the future of water and life Suntory is a "water" company.
+Natural Water Sanctuary (Water Resource Cultivation/ Preserving Biodiversity)

+Natural Water Sanctuary Initiative -- For the future of water and life

+Suntory is a "water" company.

 Without high quality water, we are unable to produce any beer, soft drinks, or whisky.

 This is because water, especially groundwater, serves as Suntory's lifeline.

 This precious groundwater is nurtured in the forest.

 In order to maintain safety and reliability of groundwater as well as sustainability, we are cultivating water resources in forests which is more than twice the amount of water withdrawn by our plants.
 Therefore, plant water source recharge areas are specified, with a focus on our Institute for Water Science, and mid-to-long-term agreements are established with local government and forest owners to maintain forests, leading to the establishment of Natural Water Sanctuaries.

-In addition to the first sanctuary location established in Aso City, Kumamoto Prefecture in 2003 and the newest sanctuary called "Natural Water Sanctuary Tokyo Hinohara" (located in Hinohara Village, Tokyo) in February 2023, there are 22 Suntory Natural Water Sanctuaries in 15 prefectures which comprise a total area of approximately 12,000ha.
+In addition to the first sanctuary location established in Aso City, Kumamoto Prefecture in 2003, there are now 26 Suntory Natural Water Sanctuaries in 16 prefectures, covering a total area of more than 12,000ha.

-<Natural Water Sanctuary> Development Targets - (1) Forests with a great capacity for cultivating water resources - (2) Forests rich in biodiversity 22 areas - (3) Forests able to withstand flooding and landslides - (4) Forests with great CO2 absorption capabilities - (5)Beautiful forests where visitors can encounter nature in all its abundance (used for education programs, etc.) 12,000 ha nationwide Around Subject area Length of contract1 As of February 2023 Natural Water Sanctuary Gifu Higashi-shirakawa Natural Water Sanctuary Ohm About631ha 30years About191ha 30years Natural Water Sanctuary Kyoto Nishiyama Natural Water Sanctuary Kita Alps About193ha 30years About441ha 30years Nishiyama Forest Maintenance Promotion Council4 Natural Water Sanctuary Osaka Shimamoto About353ha 30years Natural Water Sanctuary Natural Water Sanctuary Tennouzan Komochiyama About21ha 30years About5ha 35 years Natural Water Sanctuary Hyogo Natural Water Sanctuary Nishiwaki-Monryousan Akagi About 1,056ha 30 years About1,310ha Natural Water Sanctuary Okudaisen Natural Water Sanctuary About 495ha 30 years Nikko Kirifuri About154ha 30 years Natural Water Sanctuary Aso Project Chichibu with About420ha 60years the Univ. of Tokyo About2,502ha 5years3 Natural Water Sanctuary Project Okutama with Tokyo Úniv. of Agriculture About116ha 30 years Natural Water Natural Water Sanctuary Kyoto Minami-Yamashiro Sanctuary Tokyo Akigawa About870ha 30 years About81ha 30 years Natural Water Sanctuary Minami Alps Natural Water About2,027ha 30years Sanctuary Okutama About67ha Natural Water Sanctuary Shizuoka Oyama 30 years About 162 ha 10 years Natural Water Sanctuary Tokyo Hinohara Natural Water Sanctuary Tamagenryu-Kosuge About96ha 30 years About102ha 30years Natural Water Sanctuary Tanzawa About577ha - 1 When there are contracts and agreements with different durations, the longest duration is given. - 2 Planned to conserve for a century. - 3 Planned to conserve for several decades. - 4 In Nagaokakyo, Kyoto, we are a member of the Nishiyama forestry development promotion committee and we are cooperating in local forest preservation activities with people in the community.
+<Natural Water Sanctuary> Development Targets

+- (1) Forests with a great capacity for cultivating water resources - (2) Forests rich in biodiversity - (3) Forests able to withstand flooding and landslides - (4) Forests with great CO2 absorption capabilities - (5) Beautiful forests where visitors can encounter nature in all its abundance (used for education programs, etc.)

+Suntory Natural Water Sanctuary

+26 areas nationwide Around 12,000 ha (As of August 2024)

+^{1} In Nagaokakyo, Kyoto, we are a member of the Nishiyama forestry development promotion committee and we are cooperating in local forest preservation activities with people in the community.
 The area of the forests subject to this activity is not counted as part of our total Natural Water Sanctuary area.

-Looking at Groundwater - Comparing simulation models with results from field surveys One of the main purposes of our Natural Water Sanctuary Initiative to improve the function of forests for recharging water resources.
+Looking at Groundwater -- Comparing simulation models with results from field surveys

+One of the main purposes of our Natural Water Sanctuary Initiative to improve the function of forests for recharging water resources.
 As a way to evaluate the results, Suntory has been trying to quantitatively evaluate the amount of groundwater recharge using a groundwater flow simulation model since 2006 and is finally approaching a level of accuracy which would allow the model to be used.
 Through the simulation of groundwater flow, we attempt to simulate where groundwater passes and how long it takes to reach the factory, and combine it with field survey information to deepen understanding of the underground which we normally cannot see.
 We would like to incorporate these results into the maintenance plan which will lead to more effective cultivation of water source recharge areas.